About Jerry Jazz Musician

-Founded and published in Portland, Oregon since 1997, Jerry Jazz Musician’s mission is to explore the culture of 20th Century America with, as noted jazz critic Nat Hentoff wrote, “jazz as the centerpiece.”
+Founded and published in Portland, Oregon since 1997, Jerry Jazz Musician is a non-commercial site whose mission is to explore the culture of America with, as noted jazz critic Nat Hentoff wrote, “jazz as the centerpiece.”

 We focus on publishing content geared toward readers with interests in jazz music, its rich history, and the culture it influenced – and was influenced by.

 We regularly publish original interviews, poetry, literature, and art, and encourage our readers to share their own perspectives.
 Information about how to do so is provided further down this page.

 Nominated by the Jazz Journalists Association for “Best Website Concentrating on Jazz,” 2006 and 2007

 “Of the jazz websites I visit, the most far-ranging – and therefore, most often surprising – is Jerry Jazz Musician…The site encompasses what could be called American civilization with jazz as the centerpiece.”